jessicaswareena/Marketing-Analysis_FlexLife/README.md

 Critical drop off metrics:

-     •	**Product → cart drop: 15.92%** : This reflects typical browsing behavior as users explore options.
+     •	Product → cart drop: 15.92%
+        » This reflects typical browsing behavior as users explore options.

-    ** •	Cart → purchase drop: 94.51%** abandonment: Only 5.49% of cart sessions result in an order.
+     •	Cart → purchase drop: 94.51% abandonment
+         » Only 5.49%of cart sessions result in an order.

 ###Patterns: